harcokuppens/pmwiki-cookbook-imagepopup/README.md

   **Run this script from a shell in your container.**

+        USAGE

+            pmwiki_mirror_remote_site [-d SUBDIR]* [-c COOKBOOKNAME]* [-s MAXSIZE] [-l LOCALPMWIKIDIR]  USER@REMOTEHOST:REMOTEPMWIKIDIR

+        DESCRIPTION

+            Mirror a remote site without overwriting the new cookbook we are locally developing.
+            In that way we can test our cookbook within the remote setup and data.

+            The local site could have a different pmwiki install as the remote site.
+            We can use this to test the remote site in a new pmwiki version.
+            Only added items to an original pmwiki installation are mirrored.
+That is only the configuration, cookbook extensions,  the wiki pages and its uploads are mirrored from the remote site.
+The means we mirror only the subfolders local/, cookbook/, wiki.d/, uploads/ and pub/.

+            The name of the new cookbook is determined from the COOKBOOK environment variable.
+            Your cookbook X can consist of directories pmwiki/cookbook/X/ and pmwiki/pub/X/.
+When the remote site is mirrored we make sure that we keep these folders of your cookbook X, because when mirroring from a remote side not having these folders they would get removed!
+            So what you finally get is the remote cookbook/ and pub/ folder with your cookbook folders added.

+            The argument USER@REMOTEHOST:REMOTEPMWIKIDIR is an rsync remote location using the SSH protocol to mirror the files.

+            This script's behavior:
+              - the name of your cookbook is taken from the COOKBOOK environment variable.
+              - the folder /var/www/html/pmwiki is taken as the local pmwiki folder into which data gets mirrored.
+              - files bigger then 0.5MB are skipped from mirroring

+            Options:

+             -d SUBDIR
+                Add extra sub directory in remote location to be mirrored.
+Multiple -d options may be specified.
+             -c COOKBOOKNAME
+                Specify a cookbook to excluded from mirroring.
+By default the value from the COOKBOOK environment variable is taken, but is ignored if this option is given.
+Multiple -c options may be specified.
+             -s MAXSIZE
+                Files with this size or larger are not mirrored.
+Default MAXSIZE=0.5m (half megabyte).
+                With MAXSIZE=0 then all files are mirrored.
+             -l LOCALPMWIKIDIR
+                Specifiy a different location for the local PmWiki directory.
+Default is /var/www/html/pmwiki.

   Mirror a remote site without overwriting the new cookbook we are locally developing.
 The name of the new cookbook is determined from the `COOKBOOK` environment variable.
 Your cookbook `X` can consist of directories